 Through the Federal Cyber Corps Scholarship for Service (SFS) program, Penn State provides scholarships to outstanding students studying in the field of Cybersecurity (broadly defined).
 Each scholarship recipient will complete either a Bachelor, Master, or Ph.D. degree in diverse Cybersecurity-related programs at Penn State (e.g., IST, CSE, Engineering, Geography, International Affairs).

 Note: application for the recruitment for 2024-2025 academic season will be due around March 2024.
 Please check the details in the application page in the early spring semester 2024.

 The SFS Program is offered and funded through the National Science Foundation (NSF) in collaboration with the Department of Homeland Security (DHS) and the Office of Personnel Management (OPM).
 The SFS program is a unique program designed to increase and strengthen the cadre of federal cybersecurity professionals that protect the U.S. government’s critical information infrastructure.
 This program provides scholarships to U.S. citizens or permanent residents that fully fund the typical costs during the study.
 After graduation, participants must fulfill a government service obligation for a period equivalent to the length of their scholarship.

 The scholarship program will cover in-state tuition for up to two years of study for Bachelor or Master students, and up to three years of study for Ph.D. students.
 Full benefits include:

 - Tuition and fees (excluding items such as meal plans, housing, or parking)

 - Annual stipend (undergraduate: $27,000, and graduate: $37,000)

-- A professional development allowance of up to $6,000 per year for books, SFS job fair, travel, professional certification etc.
+- A professional development allowance of up to $6,000 per year for a laptop, books, SFS job fair, travel, professional certification etc.